Bachelor

 In the third year, you have the opportunity to go even further with a study semester abroad.
 For example, BSB opens the doors of Sonoma State University in the heart of California, one of the most highly recognised universities in the world for wine business.
 An exceptional environment in which you will explore the American wine industry, its hospitality models, customer experience strategies, and innovative approaches to wine tourism.

-Result: your Bachelor in Wine Tourism is not limited to Dijon or Lyon.
+Result: your Bachelor in Wine Tourism is not limited to Dijon.
 It is an international course where you can test several academic and professional experiences abroad, and leave with a profile sought after by recruiters.

 What You Will Study in the Bachelor in Wine Tourism at BSB